Magazine

 Too many steps

-Procedures with too many steps are regarded to be complex.
-If you have a procedure with more than 27 levels, utilize the rule of seven which is using seven steps to describe each procedure, seven tasks to describe an activity.
+Procedures with too many steps are regarded as complex.
+If you have a procedure with more than 27 levels, utilize the rule of seven, which uses seven steps to describe each procedure and seven tasks to describe an activity.
 Information should be broken into pieces to be easily understood.

 Referencing many documents

-Procedures which reference too many documents lead to drifting from the original path.
+Procedures that reference too many documents lead to drifting from the original path.

 Too much terminology

 Always define industry terminologies in your procedures.
-Don’t assume that everyone knows the definition of the terms.
-Define the terms or use them in a way that the readers will easily understand.
+Don’t assume that everyone knows the definitions.
+Define the terms or use them so readers can easily understand them.

 Too many people

 A procedure that needs many people requires too much handoff.
-Break your procedures into some distinct procedures and emphasis on the accountabilities of fewer individuals in each procedure.
+Break your procedures into distinct procedures and emphasize the accountabilities of fewer individuals in each procedure.

 Too many assessments

-You don’t need too many reviews, meetings or inspection for your procedure.
+Your procedure doesn’t need too many reviews, meetings, or inspections.
 Many reviews make a procedure more complicated.
-Things will run well if you streamline the complex processes.
+Structuring the complex processes will ensure that things run well.

 Exclude all the delays because they allow for disturbances.
 Procedures that are organized into time-based essentials can be easily followed.